A collaborative approach for the identification of thermal hot-spots: from remote sensing data to urban planning interventions

 Short summary

-We show that temperature anomalies of +/-5 K at a depth of 2 m in the soil can impact atmospheric potential air temperatures in idealized domains, utilizing the urban micro-climate model PALM-4U, depending on the season, daytime, land cover, and lateral boundary conditions of the domain.
-The magnitude of change depends mostly on seasonality and daytime.
-This amounts between 0.1 K and 0.4 K. Land covers have an influence on the absolute temperature but a smaller one on the magnitude.
+Utilizing the urban microclimate model PALM-4U, we show that temperature anomalies of ± 5 K at a depth of 2 m in the soil can impact atmospheric potential air temperatures within idealized domains.
+The impact depends on the season, time of day, land cover, and lateral boundary conditions of the domain.
+The magnitude of change depends mostly on seasonality and the time of day, ranging from 0.1 to 0.4 K. Land cover influences the absolute temperature but has a smaller impact on the magnitude.

 Denis Reiter, Mathias Jehling, and Robert Hecht